 Untones are occasional, delightful ringtones for mobile devices and beyond.
 I’ve long been playing around in sound creation software, and thought I’d make something productive out of the process.
 The tones are released in pairs—one for calls, and one for messages/alerts—as often as I feel like it.
 Visit the site.

 Just My Type is a library of font pairings from Adobe Typekit and H&FJ’s Cloud.Typography.
 Created out of a desire for a place to keep track of my personal favorite web font pairings, Just My Type has grown to become a popular typography resource for many web designers.
 Visit the site.

 Tired of only being able to access my iA Writer documents on my iOS devices, I created Onword, a simple web application for writing documents.
 It was designed and developed in just 10 days, and introduced me to the world of Ruby.
 Visit the site.

-I was invited to speak at this year’s Webshaped conference, alongside some incredible folk I’ve long admired.
+I was invited to speak at the 2012 Webshaped conference, alongside some incredible folk I’ve long admired.
 It was terrifying, amazing, and I’d love to do it again.
 My presentation tackled animation on the web, and how we can delight our audience by integrating animation in our websites and applications.
 You can read more about my time there.
-And that’s not me up on stage in the picture — that’s Kyle.

 During the development of Brills, I found myself spending a lot of time writing CSS animation keyframes.
 It became quite a repetitive task, especially with the requirement for multiple keyframe declarations for different browsers.
 “There must be an easier way!”
 I cried, but there wasn’t.
 So I made one.